-Affiliation: Consortium for Advanced Studies in Barcelona (CASB)
+Consortium for Advanced Studies Abroad (CASA)

-Founded in 1971, the Universitat Polytecnica de Catalunya (full year/fall students only) is a public university that specializes in the fields of architecture, health sciences, engineering, merchant seamanship, economics, and applied mathematics.
+Founded in 1971, the Universitat Polytecnica de Catalunya is a public university that specializes in the fields of architecture, health sciences, engineering, merchant seamanship, economics, and applied mathematics.
 It offers 68 official undergraduate degrees within its 11 campuses and regional centers, 23 schools, and 42 departments.
 Recognized as a Campus of Excellence by the Spanish Ministry of Education, the UPC is at the cutting-edge of research and scholarship.

 The Universitat Pompeu Fabra (full year/fall students only) is a dynamic institution that was established in 1990.
 Today it has 11,000 students, courses in all fields – from experimental, health and life sciences to human and social sciences and technical studies – and an expanding campus in the heart of the city, stretching between the Ramblas and the district of Poblenou, site of the 1992 Olympics.

-- Fall: Early September - Late December
+- Fall: Late August - Late December

 - Spring: Early January - Late June

-Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
+Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the left side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.